Mahmud Abouhalima: Militancy

 Abouhalima travelled to Afghanistan in 1988, saying he wanted to prove he "was a Muslim, not a sheep", and received combat-training in Peshawar.

 Ali Mohamed, a sergeant at Fort Bragg, provided United States Army manuals and other assistance to individuals at the al-Farouq Mosque, and some members including Abouhalima and El Sayyid Nosair practiced at the Calverton Shooting Range on Long Island, many of the group wearing t-shirts reading "Help Each Other in Goodness and Piety...A Muslim to a Muslim is a Brick Wall" with a map of Afghanistan emblazoned in the middle.
 Abouhalima wore an NRA cap during their practices.
 When Nosair assassinated Meir Kahane, Abouhalima was driving the purported getaway car, although Nosair accidentally jumped into another cab by mistake.

 He was the subject of an FBI investigation through January 1993, at which point the investigation was called off, shortly before the World Trade Center bombing.
 On February 26, 1993, the day of the WTC bombing, he was seen by several witnesses with Mohammed A. Salameh at the Jersey City storage facility allegedly used to prepare the explosives.

 Capture

-Abouhalima fled to Saudi Arabia, and then back to his native Egypt where he was captured by Egyptian police, tortured, and handed back to the United States, imprisoned in a cocoon of duct tape.
+Abouhalima fled to Saudi Arabia, and then back to his native Egypt where he was captured by Egyptian police, tortured, and extradited back to the United States on March 24.

 In March 1994, Abouhalima was sentenced to 240 years in prison.
-After an appeal, the sentence was later reduced to 1,300 months.
+After an appeal, the sentence was later reduced to 1,300 months or 108 years.
 In 2021, one of Abouhalima's convictions were overturned, cutting his sentence by 30 years.
 He is currently an inmate at ADX Florence in Florence, Colorado.
 He is scheduled for release on March 8, 2060.
-Abouhalima's Federal Bureau of Prisons ID# is 28064-054.
+Abouhalima's Federal Bureau of Prisons ID# is 28064–054.
+In 2013, Abouhalima gave an account about his life in supermax prison, stating “Sitting in a small box in a walking distance of eight feet, this little hole becomes my world, my dining room, reading and writing area, sleeping, walking, urinating, and defecating.
+I am virtually living in a bathroom, and this concept has never left my mind in ten years.”
+He also stated how limited his communications were in prison.